Phase-Field Methods for Spectral Shape and Topology Optimization: Sharp Interface Asymptotics for the Dirichlet Case

-\begin{proof}[Proof of Lemma~\ref{LEM:lam1Conv}] Some ideas of the proof are as in \cite[Lemma 3]{GarHe} and we will mention those parts only briefly.
+\begin{proof}[Proof of Lemma~\ref{LEM:lam1Conv}] Some ideas of the proof are the same as in \cite[Lem.~3]{GarHe}, and we will mention those parts only briefly.
 We will also divide the proof into several steps for the sake of readability.
+In the following, due to \eqref{phieL1}, we may consider a non-relabeled subsequence of $(\varphi_{\eps})_{\eps>0}$ such that $\varphi_{\eps}\to\varphi$ a.e.~in $\Omega$.